Learning Unified Distance Metric Across Diverse Data Distributions with Parameter-Efficient Transfer Learning: Proposed Method

 \section{Proposed Method}

-To tackle the UML problem, we propose a novel approach, named Parameter-efficient Universal Metric leArning (PUMA).
-In contrast to conventional metric learning methods that fine-tune the entire model parameters, PUMA does not tune a pre-trained model but keeps its generalization capability across diverse data distributions.
-Instead, we leverage small additional modules that can learn dataset-specific knowledge from the unified dataset.
-As shown in Fig.~\ref{fig:overview}, PUMA uses pre-trained vision transformers (ViT) as a backbone, and employs stochastic adapter and a prompt pool as the additional modules for conditional prompt learning, which are detailed in this section.
+We propose a novel approach to UML, named Parameter-efficient Unified Metric leArning (PUMA).
+In contrast to conventional metric learning methods that fine-tune the entire model parameters, PUMA does not tune a large-scale pre-trained model but keeps its generalization capability across diverse data distributions.
+Instead, we leverage small additional modules that learn dataset-specific knowledge from the unified dataset.
+As shown in Fig.~\ref{fig:overview}, PUMA uses a pre-trained ViT as a backbone, and employs stochastic adapters and a prompt pool as the additional modules, which are detailed in the remainder of this section.